-For 2016/17 we, including our clinical leaders, have been recognised by NHS England for our ‘exceptional leadership’ and have demonstrated improvements in a range of clinical areas in the 2016-17 annual performance assessment:
+For 2017/18, NHS England assessed us as 'Good' overall in our annual review and have demonstrated improvements in a range of clinical areas in the 2017-18 annual performance assessment:

-We continue to make significant progress and the overall assesment of 'requires improvement' relates predominently to our need to achieve financial balance.
+We continue to make significant progress and the overall assesment of 'Good' reflects the improvements we have implemented, in particular, the reduction of our financial deficit.
 Key achievements:

 - Mental Health - In response to changes made to improve access to psychological therapy services and our successful Talking Therapies marketing campaign, more people are receiving treatment for stress and anxiety, with over half of those showing clear signs of recovery and improvement.